alasca-association/tarook/docs/user/reference/environmental-variables.rst

 .. note::

    You should not use the ``AFLAGS``-mechanism to pass sustained variables to Ansible.
-These variables should be set in your Ansible configuration file or hosts file(s).
+   See :ref:`cluster-configuration.custom-configuration` instead.

 .. note::